flyingrobots/TASKS/docs/go-architecture.md

 - **Evidence**: every task and edge must carry at least one evidence object; the validator verifies that the excerpt exists (exact/fuzzy/semantic) and returns per-claim details; secrets are redacted **before** hashing and emission.
 - **Interface**: produced/consumed compatibility is checked, missing producers are flagged, and version conflicts are auto-resolved when allowed by policy.

+Validator subprocesses consume canonical JSON payloads (`tasks`, `dag`, and `coordinator`) and return JSON diagnostics.
+We hash the payload before invocation and persist the report (hash + raw JSON) in a small cache so repeated `tasksd plan` runs with unchanged inputs reuse the validator response deterministically; the plan artifacts still embed the report so auditors can see what was validated.

 If any of those fails under “strict,” tasksd stops and emits an actionable error report instead of a half-baked plan.
 That’s consistent with your earlier v1/v2 “no cycles, no speculation” posture.

 ---